 NOEL-V is supported through the generic RISC-V ISA support and tested using the compilers listed below and provided pre-built for NOEL-V within the prepared SW components:

-We provide the GRMON hardware debugger solution for NOEL-V. It can be used to perform board bring-up, application uploading and execution, RISC-V assembly debugging and C/C++ debugging via GDB or Eclipse IDE without any additional hardware adapter required.
-The Evaluation version is compatible with the prebuilt FPGA bitstreams provided here and for custom GLIB designs built on the GPL release for free.
+We provide the GRMON hardware debugger solution for NOEL-V. It can be used to perform board bring-up, application uploading and execution, RISC-V assembly debugging and C/C++ debugging via GDB or Eclipse CDT IDE without any additional hardware adapter required.
+The Evaluation version is compatible with the prebuilt FPGA bitstreams provided here and for custom GRLIB designs built on the GPL release for free.
 For commercial GRLIB designs a Professional license for GRMON is required, see ordering.

 For a detailed overview of a specific device and environment please consult the SW product's manual and the software overview in the board Quick Start Guide.
 This section does not cover custom GRLIB SoC designs.